ARISE-Initiative/robomimic/docs/datasets/robomimic_v0.1.md

 $ python generate_paper_configs.py --config_dir /tmp/configs --dataset_dir /tmp/datasets --output_dir /tmp/experiment_results
 ```

+- `--config_dir` specifies where the config json files will be generated (defaults to `robomimic/exps/paper`)
+- `--dataset_dir` specifies where the released datasets can be found, and should be consistent with the `--download_dir` argument supplied to `download_datasets.py` earlier. (if omitted, both scripts default to `robomimic/../datasets`)
+- `--output_dir` specifies where training results will be written (including model checkpoints, logs, and rollout videos)

-Then, to reproduce a specific set of training runs for different experiment groups (see below), we can simply navigate to the generated config directory, and copy training commands from the generated shell script there.
+Then, to reproduce a specific set of training runs for different experiment groups, we can simply navigate to the generated config directory, and copy training commands from the generated shell script there.
 As an example, we can reproduce the low-dim BC and BC-RNN training results on the Lift PH dataset, by looking for the correct set of commands in `robomimic/exps/paper/core.sh` and running them.
 The relevant section of the shell script is reproduced below.

 ```bash
 #  task: lift